skip to Main Content

 It’s much easier to help our pups when we understand their medical conditions and how their bodies work.

-Your dog’s pancreas is a vital organ that produces enzymes that aid in digestion.
-But sometimes, these enzymes are secreted too soon in the digestive process.
+Your dog’s pancreas is a vital organ that produces enzymes that aid in digestion and blood sugar regulation.
+Sometimes, these digestive enzymes are secreted too soon in the digestive process or become activated within the pancreas itself.

-As a result, they go to work actually digesting the pancreas itself!
-The pancreas becomes inflamed and those digestive enzymes can even spill into the abdominal cavity, affecting other organs like the gallbladder, intestines, and bile ducts.
+As a result, the enzymes go to work digesting the pancreas itself!
+The pancreas becomes inflamed and those digestive enzymes can even spill into the abdominal cavity, affecting other organs like the gallbladder, intestines, and bile ducts, alongside causing systemic inflammation

 With such mayhem going on inside their little bodies, it’s no wonder your dog is in pain and discomfort.